Salesforce

 Direct YouTube link: https://youtu.be/nSSgxGQzOwc

-The "Envelope" method helps gain early insight into bearing failures.
+The "Envelope" method helps gain early insight into bearing failures (Figure 4).

 User-added image